-If you’re looking for my formal bio, you’ll have to scroll down to the bottom of the page.
-But if you want my real story… the real me… here it is…
+Hi!
+I’m Leslie Shreve and if you’re looking for my formal bio, you can scroll all the way down to the bottom of the page.
+But if you want the real story… about the real me… here it is…

-It all started in 2004… one year after starting my business.
-I realized I was still toting around my burdensome Franklin Covey planner from the last corporate job and I also had a 1998, brick-style cell phone that had to go.
+It all started back in 2004… one year after starting my business.
+I realized I was still dragging around my big ol’ Franklin Covey planner from the last corporate job and I also had my 1998, brick-size cell phone that had to go.
 I wasn’t operating efficiently or productively with either one.

 I wanted to streamline my systems and be planner-free.

 So I bought my first “PDA” (Personal Digital Assistant) from Verizon in late 2004.
-Then I ditched the planner and decided to maximize the use of my old familiar friend, Microsoft Outlook®, a system I’d been using since my first job out of college.
+Then I ditched the planner and decided to maximize the use of my old familiar friend, Microsoft Outlook®, a system I’d been using since the early ’90s after I graduated from college.

-Sure, I’d been using Outlook for e-mail and the calendar, but what about the Task list?
-That was the year my system was born, although I didn’t know it until years later when the system actually took shape.
-And I’ve been teaching it now for 10 years.
+Sure, I’d been using Outlook for email and the calendar, but what about the Task list?!
+It was a total stranger to me, but I started to use it in a new way and THAT was the year my system was born.
+As I developed the system and it actually took shape, I realized I had a repeatable system—one that I taught over and over again to new clients—and I’ve been teaching it now for more than 12 years.

 But wait… there’s more.

-There were three other pieces of my past that brought me to where I am today as founder of Productive Day and creator of Taskology™ The Science of Getting Things Done.
+There are three other pieces to my past that brought me where I am today as founder and CEO of Productive Day and the creator of Taskology® The Science of Getting Things Done.
 How did I get here?
 Well, that’s the rest of the story…

-So I went through St. Paul’s School and St. Paul’s School for Girls (a small school near Baltimore, MD) I gained a reputation for being organized and productive .
-In my senior year, our yearbook had a special page for the graduating class called “That’ll be the day when…” and every graduate was listed with a special entry representing what they were best known for.
+And in high school, our senior yearbook had a special page for the graduating class called “That’ll be the day when…” and every graduate was listed with a special entry representing what they were best known for.